 The Study Linking Fluorescent Light to Malignant Melanoma

-I used to chalk it up to long days, too much screen time, the ordinary wear and tear of modern life.
+I used to chalk it up to long days, my trauma, too much screen time, and the ordinary wear and tear of modern life as I got older.

 Why does the light in some rooms feel like a headache waiting to happen?